vaadin/framework-bluemix-example/README.md

 # Vaadin JPA CRUD

-This is an example application that shows how your can build rich UIs for your Bluemix backed execution environment (Liberty server and DB2 database) with the opensource Vaadin Framework.
+This is an example application that shows how your can build rich UIs for your Bluemix backed execution environment (Liberty server and a relational database) with the opensource Vaadin Framework.

 ### Automatic deployment to Bluemix

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

 When you click this button, Bluemix will clone this repository to a private Bluemix DevOps Services project, create a pipeline to compile the source, create the necessary database service (see `manifest.yml`) and then push the application.

+To continue developing your app, clone the repository from the hub.jazz.net and just commit your changes.
+Commit triggers a new build by the DevOps chain and deploys a new version of your app.

 ### Manual deployment to Bluemix